alexbecker/exact-bgc/README.md

 H^i(PConf_n(C)) will be, and such that their product is larger than the dimension of any H^i(PConf_n(C)).
 If full_decomp.out.primej match for all j, this certifies the results.

-Alternatively, to calculate multiple such decompositions for a single prime, run:

-	./evaluate_multiple_n max_n max_i threads prime

-which is useful for testing

 The files in cluster/ are intended for use on a distributed cluster where sharing memory is slow or impossible.
 These are intended for use only by experienced Linux users; the following procedure **should** work for Ubuntu machines, but has only been tested on Ubuntu Trusty on AWS c3 instances and your machine may vary